react-navigation/react-navigation.github.io/versioned_docs/version-7.x/header-buttons.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Now that we know how to customize the look of our headers, let's make them sentient!
-Actually perhaps that's ambitious, let's just make them able to respond to our touches in very well-defined ways.
+Now that we know how to customize the look of our headers, let's make them interactive!

 ## Adding a button to the header

-The most common way to interact with a header is by tapping on a button either to the left or the right of the title.
-Let's add a button to the right side of the header (one of the most difficult places to touch on your entire screen, depending on finger and phone size, but also a normal place to put buttons).
+The most common way to interact with a header is by tapping a button to the left or right of the title.
+Let's add a button to the right side of the header:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>